GoogleChrome/web.dev/src/site/content/en/blog/trusted-types/index.md

 ## Why should you care?

-DOM-Based Cross-Site Scripting (DOM XSS) is one of the most common web security vulnerabilities, and it's very easy to introduce it in your application.
+DOM-based Cross-Site Scripting (DOM XSS) is one of the most common web security vulnerabilities, and it's very easy to introduce it in your application.
 [Trusted Types](https://github.com/w3c/webappsec-trusted-types) give you the tools to write, security review, and maintain applications free of DOM XSS vulnerabilities by making the dangerous web API functions secure by default.
 Trusted Types are supported in Chrome 82, and a [polyfill](https://github.com/w3c/webappsec-trusted-types#polyfill) is available for other browsers.
+See [Browser compatibility](https://developer.mozilla.org/es/docs/Web/HTTP/Headers/Content-Security-Policy/trusted-types#Browser_compatibility) for up-to-date cross-browser support information.

 {% Aside 'key-term' %}
-DOM-based cross-site scripting happens when data from a user controlled _source_ (like user name, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.
+DOM-based Cross-Site Scripting happens when data from a user controlled _source_ (like user name, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.